rougin/basilisk/README.md

 ├─ Routes/
 ```

-This is the gateway of `Basilisk` wherein the [HTTP routes](https://github.com/rougin/slytherin/wiki/Defining-HTTP-Routes) are stored.
-The said class can call or instantiate the classes found from the previously mentioned directories.
+This is the gateway of `Basilisk` wherein the [HTTP routes](https://github.com/rougin/slytherin/wiki/Defining-HTTP-Routes) are stored and configured as a PHP class.
+The PHP class can call or instantiate the classes found from the previously mentioned directories:

 ``` php
 namespace App\Routes;